 Barnett Family Park

 Hidden from view from the lake, but part of the recreation complex is Barnett Family Park.
-It is a unique community recreational area featuring an awesome playground, a water play area and a large picnic pavilion.
-All this in the heart of Downtown Lakeland.Continue to 7 of 10 below.
+It is a unique community recreational area featuring an awesome playground, a water play area, and a large picnic pavilion.
+All this in the heart of Downtown Lakeland.Continue to 7 of 8 below.

-The flags seem to offer a quiet tribute to the long ago vision of one man.
-The vision that not only became a reality, but has served a community for over a half century.Continue to 10 of 10 below.
+The flags seem to offer a quiet tribute to the long-ago vision of one man.
+The vision that not only became a reality but has served a community for over a half-century.